-While it’s a well-rounded product that can destroy stains in almost every room of your house, it’s not right for every type of pet stain.
+While Genesis 950 is a well-rounded product that can destroy stains in almost every room of your house, it’s not right for every type of pet stain.

-The product isn’t an enzymatic cleaner and can’t break down the uric acid that makes the odor so long-lasting.
+This product isn’t an enzymatic cleaner and it can’t break down the uric acid that makes the odor so long-lasting.
 If you’re dealing with a urine stain, you’re best off using an enzymatic cleaner that can physically break down those compounds.

-Customer reviews of this product are primarily positive, with 260 reviewers giving it a 4.1 out of 5 star rating.
-66% of reviewers give it a 5-star rating.
+Customer reviews of this product are primarily positive, with a total of over 750 reviewers giving it a total 4.1 out of 5-star rating.
+Over 70% of reviewers give it a 5-star rating.

-The product costs $69.90 for one gallon of concentrated cleaner and over 2 gallons of usable cleaner.
+The product costs $69.90 for one gallon of concentrated cleaner which can be used to make over 2 gallons of usable cleaner.